ngs-doo/dsl-json/README.md

 ### Ignored properties

-Existing bean properties can be ignored using one of the supported annotations:
+Existing bean properties and fields can be ignored using one of the supported annotations:

  * com.fasterxml.jackson.annotation.JsonIgnore
  * org.codehaus.jackson.annotate.JsonIgnore